Oryx allows you to configure what keys do when tapped, held, double-tapped, or tapped then held.

 There are ways around this that let some multi-function keys feel more responsive.
 There are actually two types of multi-function keys that behave a little bit differently.

-Tap dance keys are all other types of multi-function keys.
-This includes any key with a held action that is not a modifier or an MO layer switch, and any key with a double-tap or tap-then-hold action.
+Tap dance keys are all other types of multi-function keys with a double-tap or tap-then-hold action.

 You can see which type a multi-function key is by clicking "Advanced view" in Oryx.
 A dual-function key will have a "D" label, and a tap dance key will have a "T" or "+" label.